MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

     spaces if any)

 2. Create a profile named ‘disabled’ according to your disabling policy.
+    You can also change the name of the disabled profile in config.php.

 3. Create API username and password that was configured on the webserver in config.php.